Achatinella apexfulva: Ecology

+While A. apexfulva lived on the leaves of trees, it was not herbivorous.
+Its diet consisted of algae and mold that it ate off leaves.
+It lived in small packs.
+It consumed microscopic algae, fungi and detritis on leaf or bark surfaces.
+It was sedentary.

 Distribution

-This species was endemic to forests of the island of Oahu in the Hawaiian archipelago, United States, but is now extinct.
+This species was endemic to forests of the island of Oahu in the Hawaiian archipelago, United States.

+Conservation status

+A. apexfulva is presumed extinct.
 It was listed as federally endangered since 1981.
 A major cause of its population decline in the wild was predation by the rosy wolfsnail.
 The rosy wolfsnail, a central-American native, was introduced to Hawaii in the 1950s to control agricultural pests.
 However, as a carnivore of other snails it does not discriminate in its choice of food and has been the cause of at least eight other snail extinctions in Hawaii.

 Other causes of the snail's decline included loss of habitat due to deforestation, introduction of rats, and the introduction of Jackson's chameleon.
 The problems that A. apexfulva faced are not unique: estimated extinction rates in the family Achatinellidae range between 75% and 90%.
-The International Union for Conservation of Nature's last study on A. apexfulva was conducted in 1996 and listed the species as Critically Endangered.
+The International Union for Conservation of Nature's last study on A. apexfulva was conducted in 1996 and listed the species as critically endangered.

-George

 In 1997, in response to rapidly dwindling populations, all known remaining specimens of A. apexfulva were collected and bred in captivity.
 Most offspring died of unknown causes, but one successful offspring was born.
 This individual was named George, after Lonesome George, a Pinta Island tortoise from the Galapagos Islands who was also the last of his kind.
 By April 2011, George was the only remaining member of the species.
 In January 2019, George died at age 14 – leaving the species reportedly extinct.